 The least advantageous way for a minister to be paid is to be given a lump sum amount out of which the minister must provide for professional expenses, employee benefits, and cash salary.
 Unfortunately, in most situations where these are lumped together, both the local church and the minister assume that the total amount of the "package" is compensation.
-In reality, part is for the "cost of a ministry" and part is for the "cost of a minister."
+In reality, part is for the "cost of a minister."